There are many causes of dissociative identity disorder. The primary cause seems to be severe prolonged trauma during childhood.

-Instead of the typical flashbacks in the anxiety scene in PTSD it's thought that due to increased imagination children will form different personalities to cope with a traumatic event.
+Instead of the typical flashbacks in the anxiety seen in PTSD, it's thought that due to increased imagination children will form different personalities to cope with a traumatic event.

-This part of the brain plays a role in mediating behaviors regulating emotions and the development of sense itself.
+This part of the brain plays a role in mediating behaviours regulating emotions and the development of sense itself.

-Some think that by experiencing a traumatic event in your childhood this affect the developing orbitofrontal cortex.
+Some think that by experiencing a traumatic event in your childhood this affects the developing orbitofrontal cortex.
 This could then lead to you having an effective sense of self.

 There's some research to support the idea that dissociative identity disorder is the form of PTSD seen in children.

 Some of the neurology underlying dissociative identity disorder is similar to that seen in PTSD in adults.

 We often see a small hippocampus and amygdala in patients with PTSD.
 This is also present in people with a dissociative identity disorder.

 The hippocampus is a brain region associated with memory and the amygdala is associated with memory and emotion regulation.